zjye/sftp/README.md

-# sftp
+# Spring Integration SFTP
-An examples of retrieve sftp files using spring-integration-sftp
+An examples of retrieve sftp files using spring-integration-sftp.